fac20/WEEK-2-CIKP-/README.md

 ## INTRO

-KKWD? is an app to have dad jokes with a relevant gif in your poject at all times.
+KKWD? is an app to have dad jokes with a relevant gif in your pocket at all times.
 Be the comedian of your dinner parties with KKWD?

 Within the app the user will have two options.